gabrielebarbieri/redylan/README.md

 ## Deployment

+Redylan is hosted on the wonderful service [Neocities](https://neocities.org/).
+To deploy it you need to install the [Neocities CLI](https://neocities.org/cli).

 ``` bash
 # Go to the project root and erase the dist folder for a clean new build
 rm -rf dist